 Condominiums, or simply “condos,” are a great way to purchase property to live in, rent out, or resell.
 Sort of halfway between an apartment and a home, condominiums make for a great living situation for many people.

-With that being said, the sale of a condo is likely to flood former owners with a large sum of cash.
-For first time flippers and experienced investors, using a 1031 exchange is a great way to get the most out of your sale with a smart reinvestment.
+With that, the sale of a condo is likely to flood former owners with a large sum of cash.
+For first-time flippers and experienced investors, using a 1031 exchange is a great way to get the most out of your sale with a smart reinvestment.

 In this article we will detail everything there is to know about 1031 exchange condominiums, and why mineral rights and royalties are the perfect property upgrade.